kubernetes/website/content/en/blog/_posts/2019-05-22-OPA-Gatekeeper-Policy-and-Governance-for-Kubernetes.md

 * Gatekeeper v1.0 - Uses OPA as the admission controller with the kube-mgmt sidecar enforcing configmap-based policies.
 It provides validating and mutating admission control.
 Donated by Styra.
 * Gatekeeper v2.0 - Uses Kubernetes policy controller as the admission controller with OPA and kube-mgmt sidecars enforcing configmap-based policies.
 It provides validating and mutating admission control and audit functionality.
 Donated by Microsoft.
- * Gatekeeper v3.0 - The admission controller is integrated with the [OPA constraint framework](https://github.com/open-policy-agent/frameworks/tree/master/constraint) to enforce CRD-based policies and allow declaratively configured policies to be reliably shareable.
+ * Gatekeeper v3.0 - The admission controller is integrated with the [OPA Constraint Framework](https://github.com/open-policy-agent/frameworks/tree/master/constraint) to enforce CRD-based policies and allow declaratively configured policies to be reliably shareable.
 Built with kubebuilder, it provides validating and, eventually, mutating (to be implemented) admission control and audit functionality.
 This enables the creation of policy templates for [Rego](https://www.openpolicyagent.org/docs/latest/how-do-i-write-policies/) policies, creation of policies as CRDs, and storage of audit results on policy CRDs.
 This project is a collaboration between Google, Microsoft, Red Hat, and Styra.

 ![](/images/blog/2019-05-22-opa-gatekeeper/v3.png)